-After the completion of the initial sector erase command sequence the sector erase time-out will begin.
+After the completion of the initial Sector Erase command sequence the sector erase time-out will begin.
 DQ3 will remain low until the time-out is complete.
-Data Polling and Toggle Bit are valid after the initial sector erase command sequence.
+Data Polling and Toggle Bit are valid after the initial Sector Erase command sequence.

 If Data Polling or the Toggle Bit I indicates the device has been written with a valid erase command, DQ3 may be used to determine if the sector erase timer window is still open.
-If DQ3 is high ("1") the internally controlled erase cycle has begun; attempts to write subsequent commands to the device will be ignored until the erase operation is completed as indicated by Data Polling or Toggle Bit I. If DQ3 is low ("0"), the device will accept additional sector erase commands.
-To insure the command has been accepted, the system software should check the status of DQ3 prior to and following each subsequent Sector Erase command.
+If DQ3 is high ("1") the internally controlled erase cycle has begun; attempts to write subsequent commands to the device will be ignored until the erase operation is completed as indicated by Data Polling or Toggle Bit I. If DQ3 is low ("0"), the device will accept additional Sector Erase commands.
+To insure the command has been accepted, the system software should check the status of DQ3 prior to and following each subsequent sector erase command.
 If DQ3 were high on the second status check, the command may not have been accepted.

-Refer to Table 8: Hardware Sequence Flags.
+See Table 8: Hardware Sequence Flags.